Our rating: (4.3/5)

 SumUp is known for its user-friendly, simple card payment solutions for small businesses and sole traders alike.

-Instead, it is operated exclusively via the front-facing touchscreen, like a purpose-built mobile device for card payments.
-It also comes with a curvy receipt printer doubling as a power bank.
+Instead, it’s operated exclusively via the front-facing touchscreen – a purpose-built mobile device for card payments.
+It can be purchased with a curvy receipt printer doubling as a power bank or a basic countertop stand to keep it in place at a register.

 SumUp Solo and box contents

-The card reader comes with a built-in SIM card with unlimited data for 4G connectivity, but it works through WiFi too.
+The card reader comes with a built-in SIM card with unlimited data for 4G connectivity, but it works with WiFi too.

-Solo accepts a wide selection of chip and PIN and contactless cards and mobile wallets, but can’t register cash sales.
+Solo accepts a wide selection of chip and PIN and contactless cards and mobile wallets, but not cash sales.

 Accepted cards